 The Environmental Restoration Program operates and maintains groundwater treatment systems to remediate contaminant plumes both on and off site.
 BNL maintains an extensive network of groundwater monitoring wells to verify the effectiveness of the remediation effort.
 Modifications to groundwater remediation systems are implemented, as necessary, based upon a continuous evaluation of monitoring data and system performance.
-Additionally, surface water, sediment, and fish samplings are conducted to verify the effectiveness of the Peconic River cleanup efforts.
-Peconic River monitoring is coordinated with the Surveillance Monitoring Program to ensure completeness and to avoid any duplication of effort.

 Details on the Peconic River monitoring program are provided in Chapter 6, and details on groundwater monitoring and restoration program are provided in Chapter 7 and SER Volume II, Groundwater Status Report.